CHES® Exam Application - April 21-May 3, 2022

 In accordance with Americans with Disability Act (ADA), NCHEC will strive to ensure that no individual with a disability is deprived of the opportunity to take the examination solely by reason of that disability.

 A candidate who has a disability may request accommodations and arrangements to take the examination.
 Such requests must be in writing and accompany the application.
 Verification of disability and statement of assistance needed must be included.
 Documentation by a competent individual (e.g. physician) of specific disability must be submitted with the application and include a completed accomodations request form.
 All requests are evaluated on a case-by-case basis and are subject to approval.
 Test center personnel will be prepared to handle approved accommodations.

 Incomplete applications will not be processed until all necessary information is received.
 Exam fees are nonrefundable.
 NCHEC is not responsible for missing information, such as transcripts sent separately.
-All documentation must be submitted by final deadline.
+All documentation must be submitted by the registration final deadline.
 Delays may result in an automatic transfer to the next exam date with an additional $125 transfer fee.
 Please be sure to include all items at the time of application.